M4X40/BlenderUmapGuides/BlenderUmap2.rst

 ----

-Now that all of that is out of the way, lets get into the build phase
+Now that all of that is out of the way, lets get into the build phase.

 Downloading / Building the addon (for Free Github Users)
 ========================================================